Last revision: June 18, 2026

 Delivering Excellence

-At DXC Technology (DXC), our commitment to privacy goes beyond the minimum legal and regulatory requirements.
-We strive for best-in-class data protection and privacy management.
+At DXC Technology (DXC), we strive for best-in-class data protection and privacy management.
 This requires a sound data privacy governance structure and an effective data privacy compliance and best practices program.
 With these measures, DXC aims to comply with ever-changing and increasingly complex regulatory standards; meet contractual privacy obligations; and build trust with our employees, customers, business partners, and other stakeholders.

 Statement Purpose